Pre and Post-Disaster Recovery for Community Organizations and Local Government

 The State of Washington’s role in recovery

 As a home rule state, Washington’s local jurisdictions and tribes are responsible for disaster response and recovery.
-The state’s role in disaster recovery depends on the local jurisdictions capacity to manage recovery and the complexity of the incident.
+The state’s role in disaster recovery depends on the local jurisdiction’s capacity to manage recovery and the complexity of the incident.
 In general, the state will function as a coordinating entity for state and federal resources and to facilitate relationships between jurisdictions, agencies and private organizations.
 During larger incidents, the state will play a greater role in the recovery process.
-A full description of how the state supports recovery for most disasters will be published in the Washington Restoration Framework, currently under development.
+A full description of how the state supports recovery for most disasters is found in the Washington Restoration Framework (PDF).

 Washington Restoration Framework (WRF)

-The Washington Restoration Framework (WRF), currently under development, will contain the partnerships and organizational structures necessary to successfully manage recovery from natural disasters.
-The WRF will explain the local, state and tribal roles in the recovery process and act as a guide for how the state organizes for recovery based on existing roles and authorities.
-It will also clarify the state’s role in the recovery process and allow local jurisdictions and tribes to develop and update their recovery plans or frameworks in a way that improves coordination across multiple levels of government.
+The Washington Restoration Framework (WRF) contains the partnerships and organizational structures necessary to successfully manage recovery from natural disasters.
+The WRF explains the local, state and tribal roles in the recovery process and acts as a guide for how the state organizes for recovery based on existing roles and authorities.
+The WRF clarifies the state’s role in the recovery process and allows local jurisdictions and tribes to develop and update their recovery plans or frameworks in a way that improves integration and coordination across multiple levels of government.
 Our partners in this project include the state departments of Commerce, Health, Agriculture, Archaeology and Historic Preservation, Social and Health Services, Ecology and other state, local, federal and voluntary organizations.
-The framework is being developed with flexibility and scalability in mind to address different disaster types and magnitudes.
-Following the Federal Emergency Management Agency’s National Disaster Recovery Framework (NDRF) as a guiding tool, the WRF will contain eight Recovery Support Function (RSFs).
-Recovery Support Functions facilitate the local recovery process through better resource coordination and program delivery at the local level.
-Each RSF will contain the existing responsibilities and potential programs available of the state agencies and key organizations that play a role in the recovery process.
+The framework incorporates flexibility and scalability to address different disaster types and magnitudes.
+Following the Federal Emergency Management Agency’s National Disaster Recovery Framework (NDRF) as a guiding tool, the WRF contains eight Recovery Support Function (RSFs).
+Recovery Support Functions facilitate the recovery process by bringing together agencies and departments to share information and resources on specific areas of recovery.
+RSFs improve state and federal resource coordination and program delivery at the local level.
+Each RSF contains the existing responsibilities and potential programs available of the state agencies and key organizations that play a role in the recovery process.
 Each RSF does not assign any new responsibilities or authorities, but rather captures the existing responsibilities and actions of each state agency as it relates to recovery.
-The RSFs contained within the WRF are as follows:
+The RSFs are annex plans to the WRF that will be reviewed on an annual staggered cycle and updated on a staggered five-year cycle.

 - Housing Recovery Support Function (PDF)